Beavercreek City School District

 Beavercreek City School District is located in Beavercreek, Ohio, southeast of Dayton.
 The district contains 1 high school, 2 middle schools, 1 preschool, and 6 elementary schools.
-Paul Otten is the district superintendent.
 The school district, in 2013, had over 7,500 students.

+Governance

+Beavercreek City School District elects five Board of Education members that appoint a superintendent to carry out day-to-day operations within the school district.
+As of 2026, the current Board of Education members are Jo Ann Rigano (President), Krista Hunt (Vice-President), Gene Taylor, Nathan Boone, and Denny Morrison.
+The current superintendent is Paul Otten.